-This policy applies to all employees and officers of the Company, and to temporary workers, consultants, contractors, agents, and subsidiaries acting for, or on behalf of, the Company ("associated persons") within the UK and overseas.
-Every employee and associated person acting for, or on behalf of, the Company is responsible for maintaining the highest standards of business conduct.
-Any breach of this policy is likely to constitute a serious disciplinary, contractual, and criminal matter for the individual concerned and may cause serious damage to our reputation, and financial standing.
+- The Scope, Exceptions and Compliance of this policy shall be as defined in the relevant sections of the ES Global Policy Framework (301,Page,es_global_policy_framework,KB.aspx). - This policy applies to all employees and officers of the Company, and to temporary workers, consultants, contractors, agents, and subsidiaries acting for, or on behalf of, the Company ("associated persons") within the UK and overseas. - This policy is not contractual but outlines the way in which ES Global aims to manage bribery and corruption.